rapidwebltd/gulp-workflow/README.md

 `wget https://raw.githubusercontent.com/rapidwebltd/gulp-workflow/master/INSTALL.sh`

 #Usage
-Run the ./INSTALL.sh script from your Ubuntu machine.
+Run the `./INSTALL.sh` script from your Ubuntu machine.
 It should be saved inside the working project's root directory.

+If you receive a `Permission denied` error, you need to make the script executable with `chmod +x INSTALL.sh`.

 ##Commands